rulercosta/rulercosta.github.io/blog/content/about.md

 draft: false
 ---

-Hi, I'm neuralwired!
+Hi, I'm rulercosta!
 I'm passionate about artificial intelligence, machine learning, and software engineering.
 This blog serves as a platform where I share my knowledge, experiences, and insights about these fascinating fields.

 ## What I Write About